rrainey/tempo/README.md

 ### Sensors and Capabilites

-- GPS/GNSS via u-blox SAM-M10Q
+- GPS/GNSS using a u-blox SAM-M10Q
-- 6-DOF Inertial measurement / gyro via ICM-42688-V
+- 6-DOF Inertial measurement / gyro using a ICM-42688-V
-- Barometric pressure / temperature via BPM390
+- Barometric pressure / temperature using a BPM390
-- 3-DOF Compass/Magnetic measurement via MMC5983
+- 3-DOF Compass/Magnetic measurement using a MMC5983MA

 I am just getting started with this project, so all I'm doing for now is velidating the sensor board designs and (soon) experimenting with basic BT audio capabilities.